 Response #23

-We removed the first half of this sentence that discusses “linear with respect to…” since this is unnecessary.
+We removed the first half of this sentence that discusses “linear with respect to…” since this is superfluous.
 However, we did not remove the statement about basis functions since we direct the reader to other references for more details.

 Comment #24